mxrtydluffy/Typing-Speed-Test/README.md

 # Typing-Speed_Test
-Python project that uses curses, time and wrapper.
+Python project that imports curses, time and wrapper.

 # Overview
 This typing speed test calculates word speed count from a single line.